OFFLINE-GmbH/oc-mall-plugin/README.md

 ### Pull requests

 PRs are always welcome!
-Open them against the `develop` branch.
+Open them against the `next` branch.
 If you plan a time consuming contribution please open an issue first and describe what changes you have in mind.